GeneralSergal/ORP/PROMPT.md

 - Disputed

 Rules:
-- Each claim must be independently evaluated
+- Each claim must be evaluated independently
 - Plausibility is NOT evidence
 - No cross-claim inference allowed for classification
+- Do not upgrade uncertainty into verification

 ---

 ## 3. Structural Reasoning Analysis

 Evaluate relationships between claims.

 Detect:
-- False causality
+- false causality
-- Causal inversion
+- causal inversion
-- Hidden assumptions
+- hidden assumptions
-- Importance distortion
+- importance distortion

 Rules:
 - Only analyze relationships between explicitly stated claims
-- Do NOT introduce external assumptions
+- Do NOT introduce external knowledge
+- Do NOT fill missing context
+- Do NOT normalize weak reasoning into valid inference

 ---

 ## 4. Epistemic Reconstruction

 Rebuild the most accurate interpretation using ONLY:

-- Verified claims
+- verified claims
-- Explicitly labeled uncertainty
+- explicitly labeled uncertainty

 Rules:
 - Do NOT introduce new information
 - Do NOT extend unverified claims into conclusions
-- If anchors are unverified, they must be isolated and non-causal
+- If anchors are unverified, isolate them completely
+- Unverified anchors must not function as causal drivers

 ---

 ## Hard Rules (Non-Negotiable)

 - No hallucinated validation
 - No invention of missing context
 - No narrative smoothing of uncertainty
 - No recency bias
 - No plausibility-based inference
+- No implicit assumption bridging

 ---

-## Output Format (Strict - Must Follow Exactly)
+## Output Format (Strict)

 1. Claim Decomposition
 2. Epistemic Classification